Četverored: Critical reception

-The Croatian Cinema Database website's entry for the movie gives the film a largely negative review, noting that screenwriter Ivan Aralica and director Jakov Sedlar "turned the film into an expression of caricatured intolerance towards (Serbian and Montenegrin) Partisans" and that its "hate speech and utter nonsense" overshadows any potential it has.
+The Croatian Cinema Database website's entry for the movie gave the film a largely negative review, writing that screenwriter Ivan Aralica and director Jakov Sedlar "turned the film into an expression of caricatured intolerance towards (Serbian and Montenegrin) Partisans" and that its "hate speech and utter nonsense" overshadowed any potential it might've had.

-Historian Jelena Batinić writes that, despite the film's high production value and prominent Croatian actors, it "rarely rises above the level of a propaganda pamphlet with crude ethnic stereotyping" as the mostly Serb Partisans are portrayed as vicious murderers and Croat prisoners as innocent victims.
+Historian Jelena Batinić argued that, despite the film's high production value and prominent Croatian actors, it "rarely rises above the level of a propaganda pamphlet with crude ethnic stereotyping" for portraying the mostly Serb Partisans as vicious murderers and Croat prisoners as innocent victims.

-Professor Dijana Jelača of Brooklyn College lists Četverored as among the post-Yugoslav nationalist revisionist films which use events of the past, reconstructing them in order to "warn generations to come" of the never-ending threats to nationhood.
-In this case, communism is presented as being on equal footing, if not worse, than fascism.
-Film scholar Dino Murtić describes the film as "perhaps the most inglorious example of the cinema of self-victimisation" made during the 1990s as Yugoslavia had disintegrated.
+Professor Dijana Jelača of Brooklyn College listed Četverored as among the post-Yugoslav nationalist revisionist films which use events of the past, reconstructing them in order to "warn generations to come" of the never-ending threats to nationhood.
+In this case, Jelača argued communism was presented as being on equal footing, if not worse, than fascism.
+Film scholar Dino Murtić described the film as "perhaps the most inglorious example of the cinema of self-victimisation" made during the 1990s as Yugoslavia had disintegrated.